VanDalkvist/mkora.parser/README.md

-# parser for mkora shop
+# Parser for mkora shop